By Scott Martin & Natalie Martinez/KTXS News

 The jury began deliberating at 2:08 p.m. and then announced their verdict at 2:40 p.m.
 Davis was found guilty of murder.

 The prosecution then brought to the jury’s attention Davis’s prior convictions.
-Davis was incarcerated in Baltimore, Maryland back in 1992 for assault with intent to disable.
+Davis was incarcerated in Baltimore, Maryland back in 1992 for assault with intent to use a deadly weapon.
 Davis served eight years in prison.
-The state then brought up Davis’s other two charges in Ranger.
+The state then brought up Davis’s other two charges in Ranger, TX.
 He received a DWI and a terroristic threat charge.

 The punishment phase began at 3:40 p.m. with several witnesses taking the stand, including Blair’s mother, Cheryl Blair, who described her son’s character.
 She choked back tears and told the jury about her middle child, who left behind two children with grandchildren he will never meet.